 Appropriations in all budgeted funds lapse at the end of the fiscal year even if they have related encumbrances.
 Encumbrances are commitments related to unperformed (executory) contracts for goods or services (i.e., purchase orders, contracts, and commitments).
 Encumbrance accounting is utilized to the extent necessary to assure effective budgetary control and accountability and to facilitate effective cash planning and control.
 While all appropriations and encumbrances lapse at year end, valid outstanding encumbrances (those for which performance under the executory contract is expected in the next year) are re-appropriated and become part of the subsequent year's budget pursuant to state regulations.

 Excess of Expenditures over Appropriations

-During the year ended December 31, 2021, total General Fund expenditures exceeded the adjusted budget, including the items shown below:
+During the year ended December 31, 2022, expenditures exceeding the adjusted budget are shown below: